jamesccupps/jamesccupps.github.io/PROTOCOL.md

 The BLN name can be learned by:
 - Reading site configuration documents
 - Sniffing existing traffic on the network (BLN name appears in every frame)
-- Parsing a pcap from the site
+- Inspecting traffic captured at the site
 - The `0x0050` StatusQuery opcode (leaks the supervisor name without authentication)

 ### 9.4 Handshake Response